Connecting to Snowflake

 • Connection Name: This is the name you will see throughout the CloudZero UI, in addition to the Snowflake Account ID.

-• Cost Per Credit: Your Snowflake account’s Capacity Credit Price on the bill.
+• Cost Per Credit: The Snowflake account’s Capacity Credit Price you have identified.

-• Cost Per TB Month: Your Snowflake account’s Capacity Storage Price on the bill.
+• Cost Per TB Month: The Snowflake account’s Capacity Storage Price you have identified.

 • Snowflake Account ID: The value returned from running SELECT LOWER(CURRENT_ACCOUNT()) in your Snowflake account.

-After clicking save in the previous step, a SQL script will appear in a text box.
+After you save your account information, a SQL script opens in a text box.

-This script can take a while to run if you haven’t used these billing tables before.
-Our experience shows that first use can take 3+ hours; however, subsequent uses usually take minutes.
+This script can take a while to run if you have no used these billing tables before.
+Based on CloudZero's experience, you can expect first use to take 3+ hours; however, subsequent uses usually take minutes.

 If something changes on your side and CloudZero can no longer use the role that was just granted permissions, the Health will change and provide details on why CloudZero cannot connect.

-Connect additional Snowflake Accounts with the same process.
+Connect additional Snowflake Accounts using the same process.